 The rats showed behavior appearing to be alcohol cravings.
 The brains of deceased people with alcoholism were also studied, revealing that dopamine transporters and receptors were frequently altered by alcohol dependence.

 Cocaine And Amphetamine Use

-Cocaine inhibits the dopamine transporters.
-When you take it into your body, the dopamine system gives you a sensation of pleasure as the level of dopamine between the cells rises sharply.
+Cocaine can inhibit dopamine transporters.
+When you take it into your body, the dopamine system may give you a sensation of pleasure as the level of dopamine between the cells rises sharply.

-Cocaine binds to the dopamine transporter so that it can’t end the message properly.
-While the dopamine chemical process isn’t the same for amphetamines, it is similar in that it involves dopamine transporters that are locked up with the drug.
+Cocaine can bind to the dopamine transporter so that it can’t end the message properly.
+While the dopamine chemical process isn’t the same for amphetamines, it can be similar in that it involves dopamine transporters that are locked up with the drug.

 Online Therapy May Help With Issues Related To Dopamine Transporters